Senator Heller Calls Sexual Assault Allegations Against Kavanaugh a ‘Hiccup’

 Heller is on the record as saying that he has “no reservations” about confirming Kavanaugh.
 He believes the judge is “an exceptionally qualified nominee.”

-Kavanaugh has repeatedly denied the allegations made by Ford.
+Kavanaugh has repeatedly denied the allegation made by Ford.

 Ford was invited by the Senate Judiciary Committee to testify in a public hearing regarding her accusations, but declined until an investigation by the FBI could be conducted.
 She was given until September 21 to make her final decision regarding testifying.
 Since she has publicly come forward with allegations of sexual assault against Kavanaugh, Ford has been sent death threats and was forced to flee her home.